 In March 2016, the National Institute for Health and Care Excellence (NICE) awarded accreditation to the process used by NES’s Scottish Dental Clinical Effectiveness Programme (SDCEP) to develop dental clinical guidance.

-NICE accreditation is valid for five years from 15 March 2016 and is retrospectively applicable to SDCEP guidance produced using processes described in the current Guidance Development Process Manual, namely Prevention and Management of Periodontal Diseases in Primary Care and Management of Dental Patients Prescribed Anticoagulants or Antiplatelet Drugs.
+NICE accreditation is valid for five years from 15 March 2016 and is retrospectively applicable to SDCEP guidance produced using processes described in the current Guidance Development Process Manual(PDF), namely Prevention and Management of Periodontal Diseases in Primary Care and Management of Dental Patients Prescribed Anticoagulants or Antiplatelet Drugs.
 Other NICE accredited SDCEP guidance are Oral Health Management of Patients at Risk of Medication-related Osteonecrosis of the Jaw, Conscious Sedation in Dentistry and Prevention and Management of Dental Caries in Children.

 NICE accreditation signifies independent recognition of the rigorous, high quality process that SDCEP uses to produce guidance.
 Users of NICE accredited guidance can have high confidence in the quality of the information provided.
 Accredited guidance is highlighted and available worldwide through the NICE Evidence Search portal.
 SDCEP’s guidance development process is the only one with NICE accreditation that focuses on dental healthcare.